 Thomas Weisner, mayor, Aurora (Kane/Kendall)

-Leanne Redden, acting executive director, Regional Transportation Authority (MPO Policy Committee)
+Leanne Redden, executive director, Regional Transportation Authority (MPO Policy Committee)

 Also see a list of former CMAP Board members.